NoahEdgeworth/NoahEdgeworth/README.md

 -  Hi, I’m @NoahEdgeworth
--  I’m interested in Software Development, Data Science, and Cyber Security
+-  I’m interested in Data Science and IOS Development
 -  I’m currently learning AI, ML, and Data Analytics
 -  I’m looking to collaborate on any projects that I can!
 -  How to reach me: